sunsided/docker-registry-swift/README.md

-# Docker Registry prepared for OpenStack Swift
+# Docker Registry 2 for OpenStack Swift

+This image builds off `registry:2` with prepared support for OpenStack Swift, e.g. on IBM SoftLayer.

 In order to fully use OpenStack Swift Object Storage, set these environment variables on `docker run`: